Amending a contract of employment

 A written contract records the terms of the agreement between the employer and the employee.

-The law refers to the necessity for an employer to hand to an employee within two months of the start of the employment, a statement of particulars of the employment.
+The law refers to the necessity for an employer to hand to an employee before the start of the employment, a statement of particulars of the employment.
 Simply handing your new employee a list of required terms does no more than satisfy your legal obligation.

 It is much better practice to present a contract to a new employee when the job offer is made.
 The signature of both sides to the agreement provides proof that both of them intend to be bound to it.